jjjjjooooo/music-analyzer/README.md

 These artists have proven their significance and impact on the music industry, consistently garnering a vast number of followers and maintaining high levels of popularity.

 ## Evolution of Market Size
 The evolution of market size is analyzed in terms of the number of albums and tracks released, both on a yearly and monthly basis.
+It is important to clarify that this analysis encompasses both albums and singles, which are collectively considered within the 'album' category for the purpose of this study.

 ![image](https://github.com/jjjjjooooo/music-analyzer/assets/50882720/8196be97-9087-4c84-b1b0-7c9fc2fd62b9)